Manny Pacquiao vs. Juan Manuel Márquez IV: Repercussions

 With the fight ending in a knockout, commentators speculated that Pacquiao could retire to focus on his congressional career.
 Pacquiao indicated a willingness to fight and said he would want a fifth fight with Márquez if it was offered to him.
 Pacquiao has since fought and rebounded by beating Brandon Rios, Timothy Bradley and Chris Algieri.
 Márquez lost his opportunity to retire on a high note after losing his next fight to Timothy Bradley, but he then made up for it by defeating Mike Alvarado and retaining the WBO International Welterweight crown.
+Speculation of PED use on the part of Marquez grew before the fight because of him hiring convicted PED peddler Memo Heredia as his strength and conditioning coach for the fight as also evidenced by acne visibly growing on Marquez’ back during training.
+He was 39 yo at the time of training and acne does not normally appear at that age.